Skip to content

 Alright, so Airtable recently revamped their pricing and it made a lot of people unhappy.
 The tiers are simpler now but more expensive for mid-range users.
 Let me break it down without sugarcoating anything.

 • Free: $0.
-You get 1,000 records per base (that is not a lot), 1GB of attachments, 100 automation runs per month, and one extension per base.
+You get 1,000 records per base (that isn't a lot), 1GB of attachments, 100 automation runs per month, and one extension per base.
 It works for personal projects or trying Airtable out.
-It does not work for anything real.
+It doesn't work for anything real.

 • Team: $20 per user per month.
 Bumps you to 50,000 records, 20GB attachments, 25,000 automation runs, access to extensions and Gantt/Timeline views, and sync capabilities.
 This is the entry point for actual team use.